Thomas Olip: Life

 Thomas Olip was born less than a year before the outbreak of the First World War, at Zell/Sele, a small town on the frontier between Austria and Slovenia.
 The village itself was overwhelmingly Slovene speaking, but in the interpretation placed on the 1920 plebiscite, conducted in order to determine the placing of the frontier between the newly configured states of Austria and Jugoslavia, Zell was deemed to be an integral part of the region by which, on its north side it was surrounded.
 Accordingly, after the war's rubble and dust had settled, Olip grew up in Austria.
 In common most if his immediate neighbours, his first language and ethnic identity were nevertheless Slovene.
 He was illegitimate, and brought up in conditions of some poverty as a Roman Catholic by his mother Maria, attending school in Zell/Sele.
 He is described in sources as a forestry worker or lumberjack.

 However, on 1 September 1937 he volunteered for military service in the Austrian Infantry Regiment Np.
 7, based in Klagenfurt.
 Shortly after the annexation of Austria into an enlarged version of Germany, which took place during March 1938, he was dismissed from the army on 30 April 1938.
 Olip is believed to have been a member of the traditionist-nationalist Fatherland Front, the Austrian Forestry Workers' Association and of the Zell-based Catholic-Slovenian Cultural Association.

 On 1 September 1939 the German invasion of Poland from the west marked the start of another war.
 Sixteen days later the Soviet invasion of Poland from the east confirmed it, and hinted at the likely extent of the war to come, along with the evident existence of (still, for most people, completely secret) some sort of a strategic understanding between Europe's two most militarily powerful dictators.
 Due to border changes in March 1937, Thomas Olip's home was now inside Germany.
 On 15 September 1938 he had been summoned to Klagenfurt and conscripted into the "139th Mountain Infantry Regiment" ("Gebirgsjägerregiment 139").
 A year later, on 19 September 1939, he turned up across the border in Jugoslavia, still wearing the uniform of the German army, and presented himself as a deserter.
 He was taken to Kranj where he faced six intensive questioning sessions by Jugoslav officers, keen to know every available detail on the military strength of the army garrison at Klagenfurt.
-During March/April Jugoslavia was invaded from the north, and on 20 April 1941 Thomas Olip crossed back over the mountains that hade hitherto separated Jugoslavia from occupied Austria.
+During March/April Jugoslavia was invaded from the north, and on 20 April 1941 Thomas Olip crossed back over the mountains that had hitherto separated Jugoslavia from occupied Austria.
 The date was memorable as Adolf Hitler's fifty-second birthday.
 Another important date followed six days later.
 27 April 1941 marked the foundation of the Osvobodilna Liberation Front.